ionic-enterprise/tutorials/docs/portals/training/web/01-overview.md

 </div>

-Jobsync contains several applications, both native and web, contained within a single repository as a monorepo.
-Portals projects do not require a monorepo structure; however, it increases this training's ease of use.
+Jobsync is comprised of several applications - both native and web - contained within a single repository as a monorepo.
+A monorepo setup **is not** required when using Portals.
+Ionic publishes Portals demos structured as monorepos as they are easier to maintain internally.

-This training focuses on implementing Portals functionality for the _Expenses_ micro frontend web application.
+This training focuses on implementing Portals functionality in to the _Expenses_ micro frontend web application.

 Micro frontends in Jobsync are written in React.
-To accommodate _all_ web developers, all coding in this training is isolated to the _Portals_ shared library, which is framework-agnostic.
+To accommodate _all_ web developers, all coding in this training is isolated to the _Portals_ shared library, written in vanilla TypeScript.

 <div style={{ clear: 'both'}}></div>